lost4rs/bandit-writeups/bandit/level12/README.md

 I used the `file` command to see what I was dealing with and then apply the correct tool.
 ★☆ Pro Tip: Instead of overwriting the same file, I redirected the output at each step (e.g., data1, data2, data3).
 This way, if I made a mistake, I didn't have to start from the very beginning.
 * **Layer 1:** Identified as *gzip* compressed data.
-We find out the file type, since it's a **gzip**, we rename it so the tool recognizes it and decompress it:
+After identifying the file type as **gzip**, we rename it so the tool recognizes it and decompress it:
 `mv databin data1.gz && zcat data1.gz > data2`
 * **Layer 2:** Identified as *bzip2* compressed data.
 `bzcat data2 > data3`